India - eCommerceIndia - eCommerce

 eCommerce Intellectual Property Rights

-- The Internet is borderless with minimum regulation, and therefore protecting intellectual property rights (IPR) on Internet is a growing concern.
+The Internet is borderless with minimum regulation, and therefore protecting intellectual property rights (IPR) on the Internet is a growing concern.
 There are currently several significant IPR issues including misuse of trademark rights.
 Other Common issues with respect to IP in E-Commerce are: